Restoring Linguistic Grounding in VLA Models via Train-Free Attention Recalibration: IGAR: Instruction-Guided Attention Recalibration

 \subsection{Problem Formulation}

 \textbf{Instruction Contradiction Setting.} A VLA model $f_\theta$ maps observation $\bm{o}_t$ and a language instruction $\ell$ to action $\bm{a}_t = f_\theta(\bm{o}_t, \ell)$.
 Under ICBench, we evaluate the model using a semantically contradictory instruction $\tilde{\ell}$, while keeping the observation unchanged.
 By construction, $\tilde{\ell}$ is incompatible with the visual scene and cannot be satisfied through valid task execution.
 This setup isolates the role of language instruction grounding in action generation.
+The diagnostic evaluation is particularly important for safety-critical robotic deployment, where blindly executing an impossible instruction may lead to unsafe behaviors.
 A policy that genuinely integrates instruction semantics should fail or abstain under contradiction.
 A policy that relies primarily on visual priors may still succeed despite the semantic inconsistency.